o3de/o3de.org/content/docs/user-guide/components/reference/ui/canvas-asset-ref.md

 ## Usage

-In the **Canvas pathname** property field, enter the name of a `.uicanvas` asset in your project, then select the canvas to associate with this component from the dropdown list that automatically populates.
+In the **Canvas pathname** property field, enter the name of a `.uicanvas` asset in your project.
+Then, select the canvas to associate with this component from the dropdown list that automatically populates.
 Alternatively, click the {{< icon browse-edit-select-files.svg >}} button and choose a `.uicanvas` asset from the file browser.

 After you select a UI canvas you can set additional properties to load automatically and choose whether to load it in an enabled or disabled state.